Arka1803/MAARS_RT/Readme.md

 _Note that to limit the running time, the no. of schedules has been limited to 100.
 This can be modified as per requirement._

 * The script `MAARS_multitaskset.py` generates schedules of all the task sets at once in the directory `main/data/schedules`.
 Each schedule text file contains lists having sequences of task IDs representing corresponding task IDs.
+* In each schedule text file, each sequence inside `[]` is one schedule corresponding to the task set file.

 ## Step-3: Compute Inferability Ratio (IR) (Reproduce plot for Fig.7)